 Dorothee Pullinger was the daughter of car designer Thomas Pullinger, and she dreamed of following in his footsteps.
 In 1914, she applied to join the Institution of Automobile Engineers, but was refused because she was a woman (she was finally accepted some years later as IAE’s first female member).
 Pullinger became the manager of Galloway Motors and championed the employment of local women, even going so far as to host an auto engineering college.

 At Galloway, Pullinger oversaw the development of the sleek Galloway Car, billed as a car “by ladies, for those of their own sex.”
 Galloway Cars were proportioned for shorter drivers (and drivers in long skirts).
 Pullinger was also an enthusiastic race car driver, and she even won the Scottish Six Day Car Trials in 1924.
 She is a founding member of the Women’s Engineering Society.

 Helene Rother (1908 – 1999)

 Helene Rother was born in Germany, and she later moved to Paris, France to be a designer.
 In Paris, she became a successful designer of decorative hat pins.
 After the Nazis occupied France in 1940, Rother fled with her daughter, Ina, and eventually wound up in America in 1941.
-After a stint at Marvel Comics, Rother joined the interior styling staff at General Motors.
-She was the first woman to work as an automotive designer.
+After a stint illustrating comics at Funnies Inc., Rother joined the interior styling staff at General Motors.
+She was one of the first women to work as an automotive designer.